tyrro/tic-tac-toe-using-OpenGL/README.md

 # Tic Tae Toe using OpenGL

-a 3X3 Tic Tac Toe game implemented in C using freeGLUT as a library of utilities.
+A 3X3 Tic Tac Toe game implemented in C using freeGLUT as a library of utilities.